waiwera/waiwera/doc/user/setup_eos.rst

 These EOS modules simulate mixtures of water and salt (NaCl), i.e. brine, together with non-condensible gases (NCGs) and energy.
 They are essentially a cross between the :ref:`water_salt_eos` and the :ref:`water_ncg_eos`, using the same formulations for salt and NCG thermodynamics.
 In addition, the "salting out" effect of salt concentration on the dissolution of NCG into the liquid phase is simulated.

 The primary variables for these EOS modules are as for the water / salt EOS, but with an added fourth variable for NCG partial pressure.
+(As for the :ref:`water_ncg_eos`, the first variable represents total pressure, not partial pressure of water.)

 .. index:: equation of state (EOS); water / salt / air / energy ("wsae")
 .. _water_salt_air_energy_eos: